-An amateur station must only be operated on a frequency that is in a frequency band mentioned in an item in Table 3 at the end of this Division.
+An amateur station must only be operated on a frequency that is in a frequency band mentioned in column 1 of an item in Table 3.

 34 Permitted emissions

-An amateur station must not be operated in a frequency band mentioned in an item in Table 3 at the end of this Division unless:
+An amateur station must not be operated in a frequency band mentioned in column 1 of an item in Table 3 unless:

-(a) it is operated using an emission mode mentioned in the item; and
+(a) it is operated using an emission mode mentioned in column 2 of that item; and

-(b) if the emission mode is 200HA1A — the information to be transmitted is sent using a manually operated morse key; and
+(b) if the emission mode is 200HA1A — the information to be transmitted by the station is sent using a manually operated morse key; and

-(c) the transmission remains entirely within a frequency band mentioned in the item.
+(c) the transmission remains entirely within that frequency band.

+Table 3 Permitted frequencies and emission modes

+(sections 33 and 34)